walker0012025/API-TestPilot/EN-README.md

 API-TestPilot is an AI-powered model designed to generate API test cases automatically.
 It aims to empower software testing engineers to enhance API testing efficiency and align with AI-driven technological advancements.

+### 🎉 API-TestPilot Version News
+- 🎁 2025.04.05 API-TestPilot 1.0 is officially open-sourced and released.
+- 🎁 2025.04.06 API-TestPilot 1.1 fixed the duplicate generation issue, scheduled for release (planned for April 7, currently in internal testing).

 ### 🚀 API-TestPilot Core Features

 By providing API documentation to the model, API-TestPilot generates comprehensive test cases tailored to your API specifications.